microsoft/Azure-Analytics-and-AI-Engagement/demo-step-by-step.md

 > Synapse empowers users to gain quick access and insights across all of their data, enabling a whole new level of performance and scale that is simply unmatched in the industry.
 >
 > As you will see here in our workspace, Synapse brings all of our data into a single service.
 Synapse does not just remove the silos between people in the organization, it also brings the data closer together.
+>
+> ***Supplementary Info:** Azure Synapse Analytics is the evolution of the Azure SQL data warehouse service.
+With Azure Synapse, we give you a unified service with fully integrated capabilities, not just ETL.
+We've also enabled hybrid data ingestion and orchestration and secure Self Service Enterprise Analytics.
+Through our data warehouse we're also providing AI and big data processing built into Synapse.
+We've added capabilities such as efficient compute for on-demand query processing as well as monitoring, management, and integrated security.*

 ![Synapse Workspace](media/2020-04-10_15-51-29.png)